 Lunch Money doesn’t use any ads or trackers.
 Your data is completely private.
 It costs $10 per month or $100 per year.

 Tracking your spending and investment portfolio requires a different set of tools.
-Personal Capital can help you budget while also breaking down your investments.
+Empower (formerly known as Personal Capital) can help you budget while also breaking down your investments.
 It offers a free investment checkup tool that analyzes the risks and strengths of your portfolio, plus a net worth tool that links all of your financial assets and liabilities to show your worth in real-time.

 Best For Giving Every Dollar A Job: YNAB

 Rules keep you on track and disciplined.
 This mindset is YNAB’s bread and butter.
 Its money philosophy revolves around four simple rules detailing making your money work for you.
 Plus, it offers resources like blog posts, video courses, live Q&As, podcasts, money challenges, and more to help you make their money philosophy a reality.

 YNAB’s app offers a powerful budgeting tool, loan calculator, net worth and spending reports, goal tracking, and more.
 You can share your budget with others and keep track of multiple budgets simultaneously.

 YNAB offers a 34-day free trial so that you can decide if it’s the right tool for you.
 After the free trial, it costs $14.99 per month or $98.99 per year.

 Best For Treating Your Money Like A Business: Quickbooks